crisbonavota/GMS_Tickets/README.md

 ## Authentication in Micro-Frontend architecture

 Our `login` app handles the auth API connections, and since services can't share their current state, every app that you create that needs the JWT token / Authenticated user data must redirect to /sign-in sending `redirect=appRoute` as an URL query parameter (`?redirect=myapp`).
-Then, the sign-in component will handle the JWT token retrieval from cookies o generation from API, and will redirect to the caller route (`appRoute`) sending as URL query parameters the authentication header + authenticated user (`?header=authHeader&user=authUser`) so the original app that asked for the auth data can retrieve it from the URL.
+Then, the sign-in component will handle the JWT token retrieval from cookies or generation from API, and will redirect to the caller route (`appRoute`) sending as URL query parameters the authentication header + authenticated user (`?header=authHeader&user=authUser`) so the original app that asked for the auth data can retrieve it from the URL.

 We use `react-auth-kit` to handle the auth token expiration and persist the sign-in between sessions (cookies)